Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/02_ManageStock.md

 4. Click the *Stock location* drop-down list and select the storage shelf where you want to post the stock.
 All available storage shelves for this material are displayed in the list.

 5. Click the *Posting type* drop-down list and select the desired posting type.
+Bear in mind that the posting types displayed in this list are only those you can create manually.
 Depending on the option you select, the fields displayed below may vary.
 The following options are available:

     - **Reservation**
         Select this option if you want to reserve a material for an open order.
 This posting type does not reduce the actual physical stock in the warehouse, but does affect the available stock calculation.
 A reservation can therefore result in a negative stock level.